 I can already read your mind: "Dylan - I don't have that type of Lid thermometer on my grill!"

-I added the Tel-tru thermometer to my lid because the way the standard lid thermometer is setup on the grill is incorrect for smoking.
-It's on the other side of the grill - opposite the exhaust damper.
+I added the Tel-tru thermometer to my lid because the way the standard lid thermometer is setup on the Weber Kettle is incorrect for smoking; It's on the other side of the grill - opposite the exhaust damper.

 This gives us the temperature above the fire rather than the temperature above the food.
 If you're still not sure what I mean, here's a visual: